Have an Idea? Now What?

 What Is A Prototype?

-A first model of something, especially a machine, from which other forms are developed or copied
+A first model of a physical product, from which other forms are developed or copied.
+It could be functional or nonfunctional.

 Before start building a prototype, you want to draw some basic sketches.
 Think about what materials the product will be made of.
 Will it be one piece or multiple pieces?
 Will it need batteries, magnets, or any other special parts to complete it?